Theldus/ttp/README.md

 Given that my Mikrotik has limited storage (~776kB), I needed to run everything in a ramdisk.
 While ~6MB might seem negligible, I didn't want to waste my precious RAM on such overhead.
 Additionally, I wanted a solution where the entire configuration could be managed through environment variables, a feature that Stunnel (as far as I know) does not support.

 > [!NOTE]
 > In Stunnel's defense: I have used and appreciated it for many years.
 However, it only supports OpenSSL, a library notorious for its size and complexity.
-Since Stunnel has no plans to support other SSL/TLS libraries, I had no interest in patching it either ;-).
+Since Stunnel (seems to) have no plans to support other SSL/TLS libraries, I had no interest in patching it either ;-).

 ## How?
 With OpenSSL out of the question, I decided to try my luck with BearSSL.
 This library is compact, fully featured, avoids dynamic memory allocations, and can even run on microcontrollers.
 As a bonus, it is MIT-licensed.